AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 **Purpose:** Verify that system handles search for non-existent restaurant gracefully.

 **Test Setup:**
-1. User is on MenuMap homepage
+1. User "janedoe" is on MenuMap homepage
 2. Restaurant "NonExistent" (ID: 999) does NOT exist in database
 3. Database is accessible

 **Test Input:**
-1. User navigates to MenuMap application
+1. User "janedoe" navigates to MenuMap application
-2. User enters restaurant name in search field: `NonExistent Restaurant`
+2. User "janedoe" enters restaurant name in search field: `NonExistent Restaurant`
-3. User clicks "Search" button
+3. User "janedoe" clicks "Search" button
 4. System searches database

 **Expected Output:**
 1. System queries database for matching restaurants
-2. System finds no matching results
+2. System finds no matching results for "NonExistent Restaurant"
 3. Message displays: "No restaurants found matching your search.
 Please try a different search term."
 4. Search results page shows empty state with helpful message
-5. User can try a new search
+5. User "janedoe" can try a new search
-6. No error stack trace or technical details shown to user
+6. No error stack trace or technical details shown to user "janedoe"
 7. System remains stable and responsive

 **Postconditions:**
-- User is on search results page
+- User "janedoe" is on search results page
-- User can perform new search
+- User "janedoe" can perform new search
 - No data corruption or system errors

 ---